Skip to main content

 Human History

 The archipelago has been inhabited intermittently since Neolithic times, though permanent settlement came relatively late due to its exposed position.
 Garibaldi, Italy's unification hero, spent his final years on the island of Caprera, which now houses his museum and tomb.
-A NATO naval base operated on La Maddalena from 1972 to 2008, and a US submarine base from 1972 to 2006.
-Before military use, the islands supported coral fishing, grazing, and quarrying.
+A US Naval Support Activity (NSA La Maddalena) operated on the island of Santo Stefano from 1972 until its closure in 2008, when the last US personnel withdrew and the facilities were returned to Italy.
+[1] Before military use, the islands supported coral fishing, grazing, and quarrying.
 The population concentrates on the town of La Maddalena on the main island.

 Park History

-La Maddalena Archipelago National Park was established by presidential decree on April 17, 1994, initially as a land-only park with the marine area added subsequently.
-The designation followed concerns about uncontrolled development, military base impacts, and degradation of the marine environment.
-The closure of the NATO base in 2008 removed a major pollution source and opened new areas to the park.
-Management has focused on marine conservation, controlling summer tourism pressure, and remediating former military sites.
+La Maddalena Archipelago National Park was established on 1 April 1994, initially as a land park with the marine area incorporated subsequently.
+[1] The designation followed concerns about uncontrolled development, military base impacts, and degradation of the marine environment.
+The closure of the US Naval Support Activity on the nearby island of Santo Stefano in 2008 removed a major pollution source and opened new areas to the park.
+[2] Management has focused on marine conservation, controlling summer tourism pressure, and remediating former military sites.

 Major Trails And Attractions

-The beaches of Spiaggia Rosa (Budelli), Cala Coticcio, and Cala Corsara are among the most spectacular in the Mediterranean, though Spiaggia Rosa is now accessible by sea only for viewing (landing prohibited since 1994 to protect its unique pink sand).
+The beaches of Spiaggia Rosa (Budelli), Cala Coticcio, and Cala Corsara are among the most spectacular in the Mediterranean, though Spiaggia Rosa is accessible by sea only for viewing, with landing prohibited to protect its unique pink sand (composed of crushed Miniacina miniacea shells).
 Boat tours through the archipelago reveal the sculpted granite coastline from the sea.
 The Garibaldi Museum on Caprera provides historical interest.
-Snorkeling and diving in the crystalline waters reveal abundant marine life.
+Snorkelling and diving in the crystalline waters reveal abundant marine life.
 Walking trails on the larger islands traverse maquis with panoramic views across the strait to Corsica.
+[1]

 Visitor Facilities And Travel

-The archipelago is reached by ferry from Palau in northeastern Sardinia (20-minute crossing to La Maddalena town).
-Olbia airport is approximately 45 kilometers from Palau.
+The archipelago is reached by ferry from Palau in north-eastern Sardinia (approximately 20-minute crossing to La Maddalena town).
+Olbia airport is approximately 45 kilometres from Palau.
 The town of La Maddalena provides full tourist services including hotels, restaurants, and boat charter companies.
-Authorized tour boats access the smaller islands and marine park zones.
-Diving centers offer guided underwater excursions.
+Authorised tour boats access the smaller islands and marine park zones.
+Diving centres offer guided underwater excursions.
 The park's information office in La Maddalena town provides guidance on regulations and permitted activities.
 Summer booking is essential as the islands are extremely popular.

 Conservation And Sustainability

 Marine conservation addresses the primary threats of anchor damage from recreational boats (mooring buoys deployed at sensitive sites), overfishing, and pollution from boat traffic.
-The ban on landing at Spiaggia Rosa has allowed partial recovery of its unique pink-tinted sand (composed of crushed Miniacina miniacea shells).
-Former military site remediation removes contamination from decades of naval operations.
+The ban on landing at Spiaggia Rosa has allowed partial recovery of its unique pink-tinted sand.
+Former military site remediation on Santo Stefano removes contamination from decades of naval operations.
 Posidonia meadow monitoring tracks the health of this critical habitat.
 Summer visitor management includes boat number limitations in sensitive marine zones and access restrictions on uninhabited islands during seabird breeding season.
+[1]

 Visitor Ratings